 Interested in pursuing a postgraduate research degree in Law?
-The University of Cape Town's Law Faculty is the home of postgraduate legal studies in South Africa - so you are at the right place.
+The University of Cape Town's Law Faculty is the home of postgraduate legal studies in South Africa, at the School for Advanced Legal Studies - so you are at the right place.
 Applications for PhD and research Masters are welcome in any of the focus areas within each of our three departments.

 Focus areas and expertise in Commercial Law include Company Law; Corporate Governance; Commercial Regulation; Comparative Law in Africa; Intellectual Property Law; International Taxation; Labour Law; Law and Development in Africa; Tax Law; Contracts and Specific Contracts.
 In addition, you will find specialist research interests in each of the research units attached to the Department of Commercial Law - look on the departmental site for more info.

 Focus areas in the Department of Private Law include African Customary Law; Air and Aviation Law; Civil Procedure; Conflict of Laws; Contract/Consumer Protection; Delict; Family Law (including Women and Children’s Law); Jurisprudence and Legal Theory; Legal Education; Mineral Law and Expropriation Law; Private Law and Human Rights; Property Law (in particular related to Land and Natural/Mineral/Fuel Resources); Rhetoric Studies; and Succession.
 Additional research expertise and interests are based in specialist research units - you can find more info on the departmental site.